-Natural, earthy tones tend to lend themselves well to traditional country style kitchens, so bear this in mind when choosing a wallpaper design.
+Natural, earthy tones tend to be the best color schemes for country kitchen wallpaper - so bear this in mind when choosing a wallpaper design.
 Make sure at least one color in the pattern matches or complements the tones in the rest of your kitchen to ensure it won’t end up clashing with your scheme.